-Business levels for the daily train have been weak since the Christchurch earthquakes four or more years ago but are now showing signs of improvement.
+Business levels for the daily train have been constrained since the Christchurch earthquakes but are now showing signs of improvement.
 Ministry of Business, Innovation and Employment forecasts show good tourism growth in the years ahead and even better growth in the important holidaymaker market.
-This is good news for the company especially as improvement is also expected as tourists return to the South Island as Christchurch hotels reopen and as the length of stay recovers.
-The future cruise ship market remains relatively strong but ship visits are not at the level of some recent years as a result of voyage re-routing.
-As a result, we look forward with some confidence to market growth for the daily train and to better financial results in the medium term.
+This is good news for the company especially as improvement is also expected as tourists return to the South Island, as Christchurch hotels reopen and as regional dispersal of tourists eventuates.
+The forward cruise ship market is stronger.
+As a result, we look forward with some confidence to market growth and to satisfactory financial results in the medium term.